ProUnit

 Procedure Description

-initialize Procedure called by ProUnit before running all the tests in the program.
-Use it to allocate resources, connect databases of something that is usually time consuming.
+initialize Procedure called by ProUnit once before running any test in the program.
+Use it to allocate/locking resources, connect databases, etc.

 tearDown Procedure called by ProUnit after every test.
 Use it to clean up the environment.